Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 Relay characteristics

-There are only one kind of relay in our PLC.
+There is only one kind of relay in our PLC.
 These relays have the following characteristics:

 The next draw shows how to identify the relays GPIO: